 There’s more to email personalization than gathering generic data.
 You need to know more about your customers to learn what content they’re most interested in receiving.
-Then, use segmentation to tailor content to your customers’ needs, which builds relationships and establishes trust.
+Then, use segmentation to tailor content to your customers’ needs, building relationships and establishing trust.

 As inbound marketing drives interest in your product or service, you need a method to determine which leads require urgent follow-up.
-Lead scoring models help sales and marketing teams understand and gauge the interest levels of prospects.
+Lead scoring models help sales and marketing teams understand and gauge prospects' interest levels.

 Evaluating your leads and analyzing prospect behavior and data is the best way to create a continuous stream of quality leads.
-You can use a tool like Personalize to score your leads, or use it in conjunction with your own lead scoring methodology to boost your marketing qualified leads (MQLs).
+You can use a tool like Personalize to score your leads or use it with your lead scoring methodology to boost your marketing qualified leads (MQLs).